cameronking4/Annotated-AST-For-LLM/Readme.md

-# Documentation for AST for LLM
+# Proof of Concept: Annotated AST for the purposes of LLM code repository context

 `yarn install`